genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/04_reference/03_supported-databases/07_oracle.md

 This must be the JDBC URL needed to connect to the oracle database.

-It takes one of the following s:
+It takes one of the following formats:

 `jdbc:oracle:thin:[username/password]@[protocol]//host[:port][/service_name]`